Towards Tight Approximation Bounds for Graph Diameter and Eccentricities: Introduction

 Spanners are closely related to shortest paths approximation.
 A subgraph $H$ is an $(\alpha, \beta)$-spanner of $G=(V,E)$ if for every $u,v\in V$, $d_H(u,v) \leq \alpha\cdot d_G(u,v) + \beta$, where $d_{G'}(u,v)$ is the distance between $u$ and $v$ in $G'$.
 Any weighted undirected graph has a $(2k-1,0)$-spanner with $O(n^{1+1/k})$ edges~\cite{AlthoferDDJS93}.
 Baswana and Sen~\cite{BaswanaS07} presented a randomized linear time algorithm for constructing a $(2k-1,0)$-spanner with $O(kn^{1+1/k})$ edges.
 Dor, Halperin and Zwick~\cite{DorHZ00} showed that a $(1,2)$-spanner with $O(n^{1.5})$ edges can be constructed in $\tilde{O}(n^2)$ time.
 Elkin and Peleg~\cite{ElkinP04} showed that for every integer $k\ge 1$ and $\eps>0$ there is a $(1+\eps, \beta)$-spanner with $O(\beta n^{1+1/k})$ edges, where $\beta$ depends on $k$ and $\eps$ but is independent of $n$.
 Baswana et. al~\cite{BaswanaKMP10} presented a $(1,6)$-spanner with $O(n^{4/3})$ edges.
 Woodruff~\cite{Woodruff} presented an $\tilde{O}(n^2)$ time algorithm that computes a $(1,6)$-spanner with $O(n^{4/3})$ edges.
 Chechik~\cite{Chechik13} presented a $(1,4)$-spanner with $O(n^{7/5})$ edges.
 Recently, Abboud and Bodwin\cite{AbBo16} showed that there is no additive spanner with constant error and $O(n^{4/3-\eps})$ edges.

 Thorup and Zwick~\cite{ThZw05} introduced the notion of distance oracles, a data structure that stores approximate distances for a weighted undirected graph.
-Thorup and Zwick designed a distance oracle that for any $k$ takes $O(mn^{1/k})$ time to construct and, is of size is $O(kn^{1+1/k})$, and given a pair of vertices $u,v \in V$ it returns in $O(k)$ time a $(2k-1)$-approximation for $d(u,v)$.
-Baswana and Sen~\cite{BaswanaS06} improved the construction time to $O(n^2)$ for unweighted graphs.
+Thorup and Zwick designed a distance oracle that for any $k$ takes $O(mn^{1/k})$ time to construct and, is of size $O(kn^{1+1/k})$, and given a pair of vertices $u,v \in V$ it returns in $O(k)$ time a $(2k-1)$-approximation for $d(u,v)$.
+Baswana and Sen~\cite{BaswanaS06} showed that the construction time can be made $O(n^2)$ for unweighted graphs.
 Baswana and Kavitha~\cite{BaKa10} extended the $O(n^2)$ construction time to weighted graphs.
 Subsequently, Baswana, Gaur, Sen, and Upadhyay~\cite{BaswanaGSU08} obtained subquadratic construction time in unweighted graphs, at the price of having additive constant error in addition to the $2k-1$ multiplicative error.

 Chechik~\cite{Chechik15} gave an oracle with space $O(n^{1+1/k})$ and $O(1)$ query time, which like previous work, returns a $(2k-1)$-approximation.
 P\v{a}tra\c{s}cu and Roditty~\cite{patrascuroditty} obtained a distance oracle that uses $\tilde{O}(n^{5/3})$ space, has $O(1)$ query time, and returns a $(2k+1)$-approximation.
 Sommer~\cite{Sommer16} presented an $\tilde{O}(n^2)$ time algorithm that constructs such a distance oracle.
 The construction time was recently improved to $O(n^2)$ by Knudsen~\cite{Knudsen17}.
-P\v{a}tra\c{s}cu et. al~\cite{PatrascuRT12} presented infinity many distance oracles with fractional approximation factors that for graphs with $m=\tilde{O}(n)$ converge exactly to the integral stretch factors and the corresponding space bound of Thorup and Zwick.
+P\v{a}tra\c{s}cu et. al~\cite{PatrascuRT12} presented infinitely many distance oracles with fractional approximation factors that for graphs with $m=\tilde{O}(n)$ converge exactly to the integral stretch factors and the corresponding space bound of Thorup and Zwick.
 Thorup and Zwick~\cite{ThZw01} also extended their techniques from \cite{ThZw05} to compact routing schemes.

 The lower bounds presented in this paper were inspired by a lower bound by P\v{a}tra\c{s}cu and Roditty~\cite{patrascuroditty} who showed conditional hardness based on a conjecture on the hardness of a set intersection problem for the space usage of any distance oracle that can distinguish between distances $3$ and $7$.